Getting Started

 For example, vital_recs.exe is a utility program for batch extraction of data.
 This allows you to extract data samples from vital files in any programming language you are familiar with.

-Open vital file with Python
+Open Vital File with Python

 import csv